tiffanyqi/chinese-wanikani/README.md

 - make it look nice
 - settings page
 - signup/login page

-## DB
-- save characters in db
-- remember which characters are correct and which are wrong
+- review page: remember which characters are correct and which are wrong

 ## Learning system
-- Leveling
 - Apprentice/Guru/Master/Burned
 - Timing for when to learn again: https://knowledge.wanikani.com/wanikani/srs-stages/